peterlacko/gooddata-ui/docs/examples.md

 id: examples
 ---

-Review the examples available at https://github.com/gooddata/gooddata-react-components/tree/master/examples to see what you can build using the GoodData UI SDK.
+Review the examples available at https://github.com/gooddata/gooddata-react-components/tree/master/examples to see what you can build using the GoodData.UI.
 The examples contain live demos and code snippets that you can reuse in your project.

 Here are a few things that you can build using the examples: